TentacleGames/MapGenerator/README.md

 Customizable dungeon generation algorithm for roguelike games.

-All maps are customizable by parameters.
+All maps are customizable by parameters, described just below these exmaples.

 Examples
 --------